Kritz23/NewsBotAI/README.md

     - These summaries form a context window for answering the user's question.

 4. **Output Generation**
-    - The structured prompt and context are sent to the Groq API, using the powerful Mixtral-8x7B model.
+    - The structured prompt and context are sent to the Groq API, using the Llama 4 Scout 17B 16E model which offers a strong balance between quality and latency.
     - The model generates a natural, grounded response with:
         - Key takeaways from relevant articles
         - Comparisons across sources